SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Error Analysis

 for all $(\vh,\{\qh,\xi_h\}) \in \bfV_h \times \{Q_h \times \Lambda_h\}$, with the approximation of the source term $\bff_h^{\ell} = \bff$, and where the initial condition $\uh^0$ is an appropriate approximation of $\bfu^0=\bfu(t_0)=\bfu(0)$.
 In our case, as we mentioned before, we suppose that $\uh^0\in \bfV_h^{div}$.
 This initial condition means that even at time-step $t_0=0$ our solution is still \emph{discrete weakly tangential divergence-free}.
-Now we will consider $\uh^0 = \mathcal{R}_h\bfu^0$, the modified Ritz-Stokes projection \eqref{eq: surface Ritz-Stokes projection UNS}.
-In \cref{sec: Pressure a-priori estimates for kl= ku-1 UNS} we will see that we choose the initial condition as $\uh^0 = \mathcal{R}_h^b\bfu^0 = \mathcal{R}_h(\bfu^0,\{p^0,\lambda^0\})$.
-Depending on the choice of initial condition we arrive at a different discrete scheme. \begin{remark} Different approximations could have been selected as the initial condition, yet each choice would present different difficulties.
-For example \begin{itemize} \item[-] $\uh^0 = \Ih(\bfu^0)$ : In this case $\uh^0$ is not weakly divergence-free at time-step 0, then we can only have condition stability, and an inverse type CFL condition is necessary, see also \cite{burman2009galerkin}. \item[-] $\uh^0 = \mathcal{R}_h(\bfu^0,\{p^0,\lambda^0\})$ : The main issue is that in practice the initial pressures will be unknown. \end{itemize} \end{remark} For convenience we, once again, omit writing the inverse lift extension $(\cdot)^{-\ell}$ since it should be clear from the context whether a quantity is defined on $\Ga$ or $\Gah$, e.g. for functions $\bfu,\, p,\, \lambda$.
+In \cref{sec: velocity a-priori estimates UNS,sec: pressure a-priori kl=ku UNS} we consider $\uh^0 = \mathcal{R}_h\bfu^0$, the modified Ritz-Stokes projection \eqref{eq: surface Ritz-Stokes projection UNS}.
+In \cref{sec: Pressure a-priori estimates for kl= ku-1 UNS} we choose the initial condition as $\uh^0 = \mathcal{R}_h^b\bfu^0 = \mathcal{R}_h(\bfu^0,\{p^0,\lambda^0\})$, for convenience reasons. \begin{remark} Different approximations could have been selected for the initial condition, yet each choice would present different difficulties.
+For example \begin{itemize} \item[-] $\uh^0 = \Ih(\bfu^0)$ : In this case $\uh^0$ is not weakly divergence-free at time-step 0, then we can only have condition stability, and an inverse type CFL condition is necessary, see also \cite{burman2009galerkin}. \item[-] $\uh^0 = \mathcal{R}_h(\bfu^0,\{p^0,\lambda^0\})$ : The main issue is that in practice the initial pressures $\{p^0,\lambda^0\}$ will be unknown. \end{itemize} \end{remark} For convenience we, once again, omit writing the inverse lift extension $(\cdot)^{-\ell}$ since it should be clear from the context whether a quantity is defined on $\Ga$ or $\Gah$, e.g. for functions $\bfu,\, p,\, \lambda$.

-The error analysis follows typical arguments.
-Let us define the errors and decompose them into an interpolation error and a discrete error in the appropriate finite element spaces.
+The error analysis follows standard arguments.
+We define the errors and decompose them into an interpolation and a discrete error in the appropriate finite element spaces.
 For that we consider the modified Ritz-Stokes projection \eqref{eq: surface Ritz-Stokes projection UNS} for the velocity $\bfu$ and normal Lagrange interpolant for the two pressures $\{p, \lambda\}$:

 The bounds of the modified Ritz-Stokes interpolation error have already been proved; see \cref{lemma: Error Bounds Ritz-Stokes UNS}.
 Note also that now $\thbfu^n \in \bfV_h^{div}$ for all $n=0,1,...,N$, due to the choice of interpolant and the choice of the initial condition.
 The interpolation errors for the pressures are well-known